EGjoni/DRUGS/README.md

 This repo introduces Deep Random Micro-Glitch Sampling (DRµGS).

 ## The Problem:
-At a high level, the generative model landscape looks like first spending millions of dollars pretraining a giant model to predict the collective works of humanity, then giving those predictions to a dumb-as-rocks random number generator to kindly take into consideration in its role as the final arbiter over the multi-million dollar model's canonical output (which the model is then forced to commit to on its next prediction pass).
+At a high level, the generative modeling landscape looks like first spending millions of dollars pretraining a giant model to predict the collective works of humanity, then giving those predictions to a dumb-as-rocks random number generator to kindly take into consideration in its role as the final arbiter over the multi-million dollar model's canonical output (which the model is then forced to commit to on its next prediction pass).

 This is kinda nuts.